GautamGupta/bb-legacy-plugins/easy-mentions/trunk/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 0.3 (xx-0x-10) =
+* Added some new features and compatibility with Post Count Plus plugin

 = 0.2 (09-02-10) =
 If you are upgrading and also using the reply feature, then after upgrading, go to settings page and press "Save Changes" button.